Periodic Maintenance and Staining will Protect your Deck for Many Years.

 Bruce T. (Deck Staining in Thornhill).
 Removing the existing but failing Sikkens finish was very difficult.
 We first used a chemical stripper that removed most of the finish.
 There were some areas that were very stubborn and needed to be sanded off.
 After neutralizing the surface and waiting for it to be dry, we applied new Cetol Deck Finish.
 This was an alkyd based translucent product that created a look resembling the look of finished furniture.

-In Toronto the summers are short and humid and there is a small window of opportunity to finish a deck.
-For that reason booking your contractor ahead of time is a wise decision.
+For Deck Staining in the GTA, call us at 416 733-7767 to schedule an appointment.
+Our summers in Toronto are short and humid.
+As a result, there is a small window of opportunity to finish a deck.
+We limit our availability to about 10 -15 decks every year.
+Scheduling your deck ahead of time is a wise decision.

 If you have questions about exterior painting we wrote this blog.